Magisk-Modules-Alt-Repo/NoStorageRestrict/README.md

 Removes the restriction when selecting folders (Downloads/Android) through the file manager on Android 11 and higher

+# Disclaimer

+Due to the nature of the Magisk version (replacing APKs) it may not work and result in crashes for some users, in those cases the Xposed version is more recommended.

 # Requirements
 - Magisk 20.x
 - Android 11 or higher